OfficeDev/office-js-docs-pr/docs/develop/show-hide-add-in.md

 When you call `Office.addin.showAsTaskpane()`, Office will display in a task pane the file that you assigned as the resource ID (`resid`) value of the task pane.
 This `resid` value can be assigned or changed by opening your **manifest.xml** file and locating **\<SourceLocation\>** inside the `<Action xsi:type="ShowTaskpane">` element.
 (See [Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-runtime.md) for additional details.)

-Since `Office.addin.showAsTaskpane()` is an asynchronous method, your code will continue running until the function is complete.
+Since `Office.addin.showAsTaskpane()` is an asynchronous method, your code will continue running until the method is complete.
 Wait for this completion with either the `await` keyword or a `then()` method, depending on which JavaScript syntax you are using.

 ## Configure your add-in to use the shared runtime